All students are advised to complete the language competency GER during the first year.

 Students who grew up hearing Spanish at home should email Prof. Rosa Tapia

 All other students without prior Spanish credit (e.g., AP/IB/transfer) must take the online placement test

-- The online placement test carries no academic credit and it does not satisfy any requirements.
+The test does not satisfy any academic requirements

 How can I satisfy the language competency requirement in Spanish?

 A. Through coursework:Two types of language learners are differentiated in our program: Learners with Spanish as a second language (also referred to as L2 learners), and Learners of Spanish as a heritage language.
 Both types of learners can be considered bilingual, but the process of acquisition has happened differently.
 Also, the language they identify with is key, whether they feel confident speaking it or not.
 The order and age of language acquisition matters for language classes, as well as the first language that you acquired.

 We provide below some of the definitions of language learners that are relevant for our Spanish classes: